Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: Introduction

+We interpret the reported counter-intuitive observations from two perspectives.
 First, these observations are made with respect to the time dimension, more specifically, the \textbf{global timeline} of user-item interactions.
-Here, we are not considering time as an additional feature or context in the modeling.
-Rather, we consider the arrangement of the user-item interactions in chronological order along timeline.
-Hence, we have ``number of days since the first transcation'' and ``recent parts of a dataset''.
-These observations cannot be made if we do not arrange user-item interactions along the global timeline chronologically.
-Although there are models which consider time as a contextual feature in their modeling, not many studies arrange user-item interactions along the global timeline chronologically, and consider the \textit{absolute time points} of the interactions.
-The reported counter-intuitive observations call for a revisit of \textit{the importance of observing the global timeline}.
-Findings from the revisit may impact our model design and evaluation, and more importantly, our understanding of recommender system.
-To be discussed shortly, because of the missing of timeline, even the simplest recommendation model, Popularity, is ill-defined in many RecSys papers.
-This leads to the first and relatively simple question: \textit{why the simplest model Popularity is often ill-defined in academic research?} If an ill-defined model is used as a baseline in comparison, are the other models properly evaluated?
-The answer is no. As the result, model accuracies reported in many papers are less meaningful and not comparable, due to the ignorance of the global timeline.
+Here, we are not considering time as an additional feature or context in the algorithm modeling.
+Rather, we consider the arrangement of the user-item interactions by their timestamps in chronological order during evaluation.\footnote{Although there are recommendation models which consider time as a contextual feature in their modeling, not many studies arrange user-item interactions along the global timeline chronologically, and consider the \textit{absolute time points} of the interactions in their evaluations.
+We will use a case study to support this claim shortly.} Hence, we have ``number of days since the first transaction'' and ``recent parts of a dataset''.
+The reported counter-intuitive observations call for a revisit of \textit{the importance of observing the global timeline in evaluating recommender models}.
+Findings from the revisit may impact our way of conducting evaluation, in turn the model design, and more importantly, our understanding of recommender system.
 Second, these observations are considered counter-intuitive because they contradict our expectation (or an implicit assumption) on a recommender.
 That is, the more interactions a user has with a system, the higher chance that the recommender better learns the user's preference.
-However, these observations show that more interactions do not lead to better user preference learning. \textit{Does the user preference learned through user-item interactions indeed reflect the kind of user preference in our expectation?} To answer this question, we may need to revisit what user preference is.

-In the following, we start with the simplest baseline, \ie Popularity, and discuss why this commonly used baseline is ill-defined.
+However, these observations show otherwise.